grafana/grafana/docs/sources/dashboards/share-dashboards-panels/index.md

 > **Note:** Available in [Grafana Enterprise]({{< relref "../../introduction/grafana-enterprise/" >}}).

+1. Click **Dashboards** in the left-side menu.
-1. In the upper-right corner of the dashboard that you want to export as PDF, click the **Share dashboard** icon.
+1. Click the dashboard you want to share.
+1. Click the share icon at the top of the screen.
 1. On the PDF tab, select a layout option for the exported dashboard: **Portrait** or **Landscape**.
 1. Click **Save as PDF** to render the dashboard as a PDF file.